batux/personal_book_library_web_project/README.md

 # Google reCAPTCHA must Changes!

 You should create some recaptcha keys from https://www.google.com/recaptcha/admin#list for your application.
-And then, you should replace PUT_YOUR_KEY symbols with your keys.
+And then, you should replace PUT_YOUR_KEY symbols with your keys in application.properties files.

 ``` properties
 #Google Captcha v3